 General Information: Certificates of Participation, or COPs, were first issued by the District in 1994.
 This has been the District's primary method of financing school construction.
-As of June 30, 2016, there was \$1.54 billion outstanding.
+As of June 30, 2017, there was \$1.46 billion outstanding.
 A listing of all COP issues, which details the projects financed, can be found on pages 21-27 of this report.

 Variable Rate COPs: The majority of the COP issues were issued as fixed rate debt.
 However, three series are currently variable: Series 2003B, 2012B and 2014A.
 All three transactions have been hedged to create synthetic fixed rate transactions.
-They comprise 22.56% or \$347.0 million of the COPs outstanding.
+As of June 30, 2017, They comprise 23.64% or \$346.8 million of the COPs outstanding.

 - Series 2003B is variable with the rate reset weekly based on an index until maturity.
 This transaction has been synthetically fixed using an interest rate swap. - Series 2012B is variable with the rate reset monthly based on an index until August 1, 2018.
-This transaction has also been synthetically fixed using an interest rate swap. - Series 2014A is variable with the rate reset weekly based on an index until February 1, 2017.
+This transaction has also been synthetically fixed using an interest rate swap. - Series 2014A is variable with the rate reset weekly based on an index until February 1, 2020.
 This transaction has been synthetically fixed using an interest rate swap.